James Munro (Australian politician): Political career

 Munro was elected to the Victorian Legislative Assembly as one of two members for North Melbourne in 1874.
 In 1877 he was elected for the new seat of Carlton, then for North Melbourne again in 1881, where he was defeated in 1883.
 In 1886, he was elected as one of the three members for Geelong, retaining his seat until he resigned in 1892.

-Initially a liberal, Munro was Minister for Public Instruction in the first government of the radical leader Graham Berry, but became increasingly conservative in the 1880s and did not hold office in Berry's later governments.
+Initially a liberal, Munro was Minister of Public Instruction in the first government of the radical leader Graham Berry, but became increasingly conservative in the 1880s and did not hold office in Berry's later governments.
 He was also preoccupied with business in these years, since his companies, the Federal Bank and the Federal Building Society, were leading players in the speculative Land Boom that gripped the colony.
 Unlike many of the Land Boomers, he had a reputation for stern Scots integrity, and as the Boom faded in 1890 he emerged as leader of the opposition to the government of Duncan Gillies.
 In November he moved a successful no-confidence motion in the Gillies government and became Premier — he was the third Scottish-born Premier in succession.

 Munro's government was generally liberal, but was weakened by the absence of Alfred Deakin, the leading Victorian liberal, who chose to concentrate on the campaign for Federation of Australia.
 It was quite unable to cope with the accelerating financial collapse which began almost as soon as it took office.
 The crash climaxed in early 1893 with the failure of a number of banks.
 Munro's own companies were part of the problem as the bottom fell out of the land market, and in November 1892 the Federal Building Society went into voluntary liquidation, with the Federal Bank closing the doors on 30 January 1893.